-It may look a little like the summer camp where you stayed in as a kid, but Phantom Ranch will feel like the Paris Ritz by the time you make it down to the bottom of the Grand Canyon – whether by foot (down a steep 7.5-10 mile hike), by mule, or by boat on the Colorado River.
-Phantom Ranch, set near a cooling creek in the shade of a cottonwood grove, is the only accommodations beneath the rim of the canyon, thus an extremely popular destination – so much so that the concession is now using a lottery system for reservations 14 months in advance.
-There are two options for sleeping: log cabins that sleep from 2-10 people, furnished with cold sink and toilet (a key is given for the common shower facility) and four dormitories (two each for men and women) that sleep 10 in 5 bunk beds.
-Bedding is provided and, thankfully, all of the buildings have AC in the summer and heating in the winter.
-After check-in, you’ll want to grab a glass of their famous icy lemonade.
-And make sure to also reserve your meals in advance, as seating in the canteen is limited.
-The steak or meat stew dinners, served family style, are surprisingly tasty considering everything here has to be brought down (and back up again) by mule.
+It may look a little like your childhood summer camp, but Phantom Ranch feels like the Ritz by the time you make it to the bottom of the Grand Canyon, whether by foot—a steep 10-mile hike—mule, or boat down the Colorado River.
+Set near a creek in the shade of a cottonwood grove, the lodge is the only property located beneath the rim of the canyon, making it an extremely popular destination.
+Book early; the concession uses a lottery system for reservations beginning 14 months in advance.
+There are two lodging options: log cabins that sleep up to 10 people and are furnished with cold water sinks and toilets (there are common shower facilities), and four dormitories—two each for men and women—that sleep 10 in five bunk beds.
+Linens are provided and, thankfully, all of the buildings have air-conditioning in the summer and heating in the winter.
+Also be sure to reserve meals ahead of time.
+Seating in the canteen is limited, and the steak and meat-stew dinners, served family style, are surprisingly tasty.

 Hiking to the Bottom of the Grand Canyon